 Portuguese native Elizabet Fernandes shares some useful tips to help you get settled in Portugual.

 Are you an expat preparing to move to Portugal?
-Want to know about Portuguese day-to-day living?
+Want to know about living in Lisbon?

 You cannot expect to learn everything about our country, but certainly you can discover how to live here with us.
 We still have unspoiled places to visit and enjoy!

 Did you realise that people from different cultures may react differently in similar situations?

 Let’s play a game: just imagine that you are assigned to a group and start playing cards according to certain rules.
 Then your host tells you to change groups and to start playing again, not knowing that this new group has its own rules which may be different from the ones you were used to.
 You will be puzzled for a while and will need some time to readjust.